MaxIV-KitsControls/web-maxiv-hdbppviewer/README.md

 ### Basic functionality
 * Searching for stored attributes
 * Selecting which attributes to add
-* Free scrolling/zooming in the plot
+* Free scrolling/zooming the time scale in the plot
 * Two separate Y axes (no hard restriction, but needs UI)
 * Y axes autoscale
 * Encodes current view in URL (e.g. for saving as a bookmark)
 * Display min/max etc. on mouseover
+* Linear and logarithmic Y axes
+* Cache database queries in memory.

 ### Missing functionality
-* Log Y axes
 * Configure color, Y-axis etc for each line
 * Periodical updates
 * Display attribute configuration
 * Display errors
-* General robustness
 * "Special" datatypes: String, Boolean, State, Spectrum, ...
-* Cassandra authentication?
+* Cassandra authentication (?)
 * Subsecond timestamps
+* General robustness
+* Allow downloading "raw" data
+* Displaying data as a table
+* Manual scaling of Y axes.

 ### Improvements needed
-* Data readout and packaging is hacky
+* Optimize data readout and processing
-* Re-loads the view each time anything changes, maybe possible to be smarter here?
-* UI is very basic
+* UI is pretty basic
-* Plotting is a mess
+* Mouseover stuff is a mess
-* Mouseover stuff also messy
+* Server configuration
+* Not sure about the url hash json stuff...

 ### Ideas
-* Use websocket to send data incrementally instead of once?
+* Use websocket to send data incrementally?
+* Use canvas for plotting
+* Now re-loads the view each time anything changes, maybe possible to be smarter here?
+* Would it be useful (or just confusing) to allow more than two Y-axes?
+* Other ways of browsing for attributes; e.g. a tree?

 ## Requirements